+Covariates.
 The outcome measures created using the UNC System and National Student Clearinghouse data were linked to student application data (which included treatment/control status and odds of being selected to the early college) and data from the North Carolina Department of Public Instruction (NCDPI).
-NCDPI data included baseline covariates such as demographic characteristics (gender, race/ethnicity), economically disadvantaged status, 8th grade achievement scores, and special education status.
-The propensity score analysis conducted for the GPA measures utilized additional measures including 8th-grade absences, teachers' assessment of students reading and math achievement in 8th grade, performance score for the 8thgrade school, district-level average high school graduation rates, and number of colleges within 8th-grade county.
+NCDPI data included baseline covariates such as demographic characteristics (gender, race/ethnicity), economically disadvantaged status, eighth-grade achievement scores, and special education status.
+The propensity score analysis conducted for the GPA measures utilized additional measures including eighth-grade absences, teachers' assessment of students reading and math achievement in eighth grade, performance score for the eighth-grade school, district-level average high school graduation rates, and number of colleges within eighthgrade county.
 All of the data were linked and stored at the North Carolina Education Research Data Center housed at Duke University.